 For this method, we’re specifically talking about dye and there are a number of dyes on the market, usually mixed with water or denatured alcohol.
 Dye is different from stain, as dye doesn’t obscure the grain, which is pretty important when using walnut.

-3. Apply an oil-based stain on top of the sealer.
+3. Apply an oil-based gel stain on top of the sealer.
 Wipe it on, wipe it off.
-This adds a touch of pigment to the pores equally to you get a consistent color across the board.
+When you wipe it off, use a bit of an artist’s hand – that is, don’t wipe too hard or too soft.
+You want to leave a light coat of stain right on top of the sealer while also lodging pigment into the pores.
+In the end you get a gorgeous consistent color across the board.

 4. Apply your clear finish of choice.
 Varnish, lacquer, etc.